Home Renovation In 2023: 15 Facts & Stats To Consider Before Renovating

 10) Timelines Are Not Concrete

 When renovating, the initial timeline should be considered a best case scenario.
 Even the most thorough contractors, who plan extensively ahead of time, can run into an unexpected hiccup that extends project length.
 For instance, see these Common Surprises When Renovating An NYC Apartment to understand certain unforeseen derailments simply cannot be planned for.
-Furthermore, the NKBA suggests timeline issues will only continue to rise, with product and labor shortages being the key factor.
+Furthermore, the NKBA suggests timeline issues will only continue to escalate from highs seen in recent years, with product and labor shortages being the key factor.
 Quality contractors will always be transparent as possible about timeline issues, keeping everyone privy to all updates in a timely manner.

 Renovations are on the rise for a reason.
 According to MHN, the median age of a residential building in NYC is about 90 years, with many of the properties deriving from the construction boom between 1900 and 1920 which catered to the city’s 63% rise in population.